 Eureka and Salome are both pippin apples—that is, they are “volunteers” that grew spontaneously from the seed of a dropped apple.
 Eureka first grew beneath a Tolman Sweet apple tree.
 Salome was discovered in an abandoned nursery in Illinois, and the founder named it for his mother.

 Another regional favorite is the very large McMahon that is believed to be the offspring of the (also very large) Alexander apple.
-McMahons can be dated to 1860 in Richland County, Wisconsin.
+McMahons date to 1860 in Richland County, Wisconsin.
 The Alexander apple can be traced back through England to Russian heritage.

 Dula Beauty was first grown in Lenoir, North Carolina, from the seeds of the Limbertwig.
 It grows very well in the region, has been recommended by the North Carolina Department of Agriculture since the turn of the 20th century, and is popular for frying and baking.